 Children between 2 and 4 years old may travel as unaccompanied minors only when traveling with a family member between 13 and 17 years old.
 In this case, both will be considered unaccompanied minors and they must use the Volaris is With You service.

-You can pay for the service during the booking process on www.volaris.com, via the Call Center, or at the check-in counter at the airport (subject to availability as there is a limit of 10 unaccompanied minors per flight).
+You can add the service at the Customers' step of the booking process on www.volaris.com, or purchase it via the Call Center, or at the check-in counter at the airport.

 Minors using the Volaris is With You service must arrive at the check-in counter accompanied by a person of legal age (18 years old for Mexico and Central America, and 21 years old for the United States) who can provide their personal information (name, phone number, address, and official identification), the information of the person dropping them off and the information of the person who will receive them at the destination airport.

 It is important that you take into account the following restrictions that apply to unaccompanied minors under 18: